kenjennings/Atari-Pet-Frogger/README_Porting.md

 - 128 color palette.
 256 colors in some color interpretation modes.
 Depending on graphics mode and color interpretation mode 2, 4, 5, 9, or 16 colors can be on screen at once without using any machine language routines to reuse colors.

 - Full Color indirection.
-In most of the display modes the normal color interpretation allows the colors on the screen to be any one of the 128 colors in the palette via a hardware register assigned to that color.
+In most of the graphics modes the normal color interpretation allows all the colors on the screen to be any one of the 128 colors in the palette via a hardware register assigned to that color.
 Changing the value of the color register changes all the pixels in the screen using that color register.

 - Four color interpretation modes.
 The 14 text and graphics modes can be rendered using one of four kinds of color interpretation.
 In theory, this makes 46 graphics modes possible.
 However, the last three color interpretation modes (GTIA modes) work best in conjunction with certain graphics modes, so not all 46 combinations are practical.
   - Normal color interpretation utilizing color indirection.
-  - GTIA modes: 16 shades of one base color.
+  - 3 GTIA modes: 16 shades of one base color.
 Up to 9 colors using color indirection.
 16 colors all using the same brightness.

 -  An easy but infrequently used feature is color mixing between Player/Missile pixels and playfield pixels engaged by certain priority controls.
 This can create up to 23 colors in normal color interpretation mode and up to 38 colors in the GTIA color interpretation modes.